Cream Cheese Muffins

 2. Use the ingredients at room temperature.

-5. Test for doneness by inserting a toothpick into the center of a muffin.
-If it comes out clean, it’s done!
-This will help you avoid overcooking them.
+5. Lastly, don’t overbake them.
+Test for doneness by inserting a toothpick into a muffin.
+If it comes out clean, they’re done.

 They’re easy to customize!